jdreaver/rust-os/README.md

 - VirtIO improvements:
   - Abstract and improve request/response queue from rng
+  - Ensure we zero out descriptors after using them so we don't accidentally reuse the buffer
   - Allocate buffers on the fly instead of using static buffers, or have client provide buffer
     - Reuse them if we are reusing a descriptor, or free them.
     - If the VirtIO device always owns the memory it uses, it is easier to reason about alloc/free, ensure buffers are the right size, and ensure provided buffers are physically contiguous